 Contrasting FMC Corporation

-PolyOne Corporation and FMC Corporation are both mid-cap basic materials companies, but which is the better stock?
-We will contrast the two companies based on the strength of their dividends, valuation, risk, institutional ownership, analyst recommendations, earnings and profitabiliy.
-PolyOne Corporation currently has a consensus price target of $37.67, suggesting a potential downside of 0.54%.
+Dow Chemical Company and FMC Corporation are both large-cap basic materials companies, but which is the better business?
+We will contrast the two businesses based on the strength of their valuation, dividends, profitabiliy, earnings, institutional ownership, risk and analyst recommendations.
+This is a summary of current ratings and target prices for Dow Chemical Company and FMC Corporation, as provided by MarketBeat.

 Add your comments below